Agim-dudu/Sistem_Operasi/Tugas 2/Tugas2_Bab1_ModernOperatingSystem.md

 9, 2, 6, 5, 3, 5.
 The following system calls are made:
 lseek(fd, 3, SEEK SET);
 read(fd, &buffer, 4);
-    <p align="center">PROBLEMS </p>

 where the lseek call makes a seek to byte 3 of the file.
 What does <i>buffer</i> contain after the read has completed?

 24. Suppose that a 10-MB file is stored on a disk on the same track (track 50) in consecutive sectors.
 The disk arm is currently situated over track number 100.
 How long will it take to retrieve this file from the disk?
 Assume that it takes about 1 ms to move the